The StockBrokers.com 2014 broker review

 Looking at both brokers, first we will take a look at the commission rates for both placing regular stock and options trades.
 Fidelity Investments charges $7.95 per stock trade which is $1.00 more than ShareBuilder which charges clients $6.95 per trade.
 For options trading, Fidelity Investments has a base fee of $7.95, and ShareBuilder a base fee of $6.95.
 Contracts cost $0.75 each at both brokerages.
 It should be noted that not every broker uses a flat rate stock trade fee structure, so it is important to read the full commission notes (head over to any stock broker review

 page, then click the "Commissions & Fees" tab).

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers. tradeMONSTER has virtual trading, Fidelity Investments doesn't.
-For mobile trading, Fidelity Investments and tradeMONSTER both have a iPhone App, iPad App and Android App.
+Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
+Fidelity Investments nor ShareBuilder has virtual trading.
+For mobile trading, Both Fidelity Investments and ShareBuilder offer clients access to an iPhone App, iPad App and Android App.
 Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards at Fidelity Investments while clients at tradeMONSTER can have none of these.
-On the whole, when it comes to tools, research, and trading on the go, Fidelity Investments posted awards for Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading in 2014, while tradeMONSTER found itself with none of these.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at ShareBuilder while clients at Fidelity Investments can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
+On the whole, when it comes to tools, research, and trading on the go, Fidelity Investments finished with awards for Best in Class Platforms & Tools, Best in Class Research and Best in Class Mobile Trading in 2014, while ShareBuilder came up with none of these.

-Overall, Fidelity Investments boasts 4.50 stars versus tradeMONSTER's 4.00 stars.
+Overall, Fidelity Investments comes out on top with 4.50 stars over ShareBuilder's 4.00 stars.